 Begin by placing you liner in the pool and unfolding.
 The utmost care must be given to making sure the liner is perfectly centered in the pool before you start inserting the liner bead into the bead receiver.
-With a round pool you just have one seam to deal with.
-It is the bottom seam that goes around the base of the pool.
+With a round pool you have two seams to deal with.
+The bottom seam goes around the base of the pool.
 It should be located near the cove area.
 It may fall at the base of the cove, at the top of the cove or a few inches away from the cove.
 The only thing that matters is that it is in the same position all the way around.
 Do not start with the seam three inches up the wall on one side and three inches from the cove on the other.
-Take you time here.
+Take your time here.
 Those inches out of center add up to wrinkles later on.
-The wall of the liner should be folded in to the center so you can clearly see the seam.
 This pulling and tugging, a little here and a little there, is also smoothing the wrinkles out of the center of the liner.
-When this step is done the floor of the pool should be pretty smooth and the bottom seam centered in the pool.
+When this step is done the floor of the pool should be pretty smooth and the bottom seam centered around the pool.

 When all of the liner is in place it is time to recheck the bottom seam and give the base one more smoothing.
 Now is a good time to have someone on the outside hook up a shop vacuum to the pool.
 Tape some cardboard over the skimmer opening.
 Insert the vacuum hose into the return opening and seal with tape.
 Turn the vacuum on and watch how it starts to smooth the liner.
 With the bottom fairly smooth and the liner well centered start adding water.
 While the vacuum works to smooth the side you will need to finish smoothing the bottom.
 Push all of the remaining wrinkles to the sides of the pools.
 When the pool has about six inches of water in it the shop vac can be removed.
 When the water is just below the skimmer and return openings these items can be installed.
 At that point you should be done with your beaded liner installation.